paddymul/buckaroo/docs/source/articles/pluggable.rst

 For now I'm just focussing on writing the framework and making sure it works...
 I can make it fast later...
 I think.

+After further thought, I think I can make all of the base series calcs lazy with pl.struct.
+Then do all the other calcs in pure python (they should be fast).